-- 4.2.1 There are two types of paper targets approved for use in IPSC Handgun matches (see Appendix B).
-These types must not be included together in any stage There is only one type of paper target approved for use in IPSC Handgun matches (see Appendix B2). - 4.2.2 Paper targets must have scoring lines and non-scoring borders clearly marked on the front face of the target, however, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters (32.81 feet).
-The scoring zones reward power in IPSC matches. - 4.2.2.1 The front face of paper no-shoots must include a sufficiently distinguishable non-scoring border.
-In the absence of perforations or other suitable markings, the Range Master must order that all affected targets have a replacement non-scoring border drawn or fitted thereon. - 4.2.3 Paper targets must never be required to receive more than 12 hits before being scored and patched. - 4.2.4 When the scoring area of a paper target is to be partially hidden, course designers must simulate hard cover in one of the following ways:
+- 4.2.1 There is only one type of paper target approved for use in IPSC Action Air matches (see Appendix B2). - 4.2.2 Paper targets must have scoring lines and non-scoring borders clearly marked on the front of the target, however, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters. - 4.2.2.1 The front of paper no-shoots must include a sufficiently distinguishable non-scoring border.
+In the absence of perforations or other suitable markings, the Range Master must order that all affected targets have a replacement non-scoring border drawn or fitted thereon. - 4.2.3 Paper targets must never be required to receive more than 12 hits before being scored and patched. - 4.2.4 When the scoring area of a paper target is to be partially hidden, course designers must simulate hard cover in one of the following ways: - 4.2.4.1 By actually hiding a portion of the target (see Rule 4.1.4.1). - 4.2.4.2 By physically cutting targets to remove the portion deemed to be hidden by hard cover.
+Such targets must be fitted with a replacement non-scoring border, which must extend the full width of the cut scoring area (see Rule 4.2.2).

-- 4.2.4.1 By actually hiding a portion of the target (see Rule 4.1.4.1). - 4.2.4.2 By physically cutting targets to remove the portion deemed to be hidden by hard cover.
-Such targets must be fitted with a replacement non-scoring border, which must extend the full width of the cut scoring area (see Rule 4.2.2). - 4.2.4.3 By painting or taping the portion of the target deemed to be hidden by hard cover a single and visibly contrasting color. - 4.2.4.4 Hard cover (and overlapping no-shoots) must not completely hide the highest scoring zone on a partially hidden paper target.
+- 4.2.4.3 By painting or taping the portion of the target deemed to be hidden by hard cover a single and visibly contrasting color. - 4.2.4.4 Hard cover (and overlapping no-shoots) must not completely hide the highest scoring zone on a partially hidden paper target.

-4.3 IPSC Approved Handgun Targets - Metal
+4.3 IPSC Approved Action Air Targets - Rigid

-- 4.3.1 Approved metal targets for use in IPSC Handgun matches are as follows: - 4.3.1.1 IPSC Poppers, which must be calibrated as specified in Appendix C, are approved metal targets designed to recognize power. - 4.3.1.2 IPSC Mini Poppers, which must be calibrated as specified in Appendix C, are approved metal targets designed to recognize power and are intended to simulate regular sized Poppers placed at greater distances.
-IPSC Mini Poppers may be included together with full sized IPSC Poppers in the same stage. - 4.3.1.3 Pepper Poppers and Classic Poppers may be included in the same course of fire.
-It is recommended that IPSC poppers which fall forwards be used. - 4.3.1.4 Various sizes of metal plates may be used (see Appendix C3), however, metal plates must not be used exclusively in a course of fire.
-At least one authorized scoring paper target or scoring IPSC Popper (in addition to any paper or metal no-shoots), must be included in each course of fire.
-Metal plates are not subject to calibration or calibration challenges. - 4.3.1.5 Scoring metal targets must be shot and fall or overturn to score.
-Scoring metal targets which accidentally turn edge-on or sideways or which a Range Officer deems have fallen or overturned due to a shot on the apparatus supporting them or for any other accidental reason, will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.6 Unlike IPSC Poppers, metal plates are not subject to calibration or calibration challenges.
-Therefore if a metal plate has been adequately hit but it fails to fall or overturn, a Range Officer may declare range equipment failure and order the competitor to reshoot the course of fire, after the faulty plate has been rectified. - 4.3.1.7 Metal no-shoots designed to fall or overturn when hit, but which accidentally turn edge-on or sideways, will be treated as range equipment failure. - 4.3.1.8 Metal no-shoots designed to remain upright when hit must, if hit, be repainted after each competitor ends their attempt at the course of fire, failing which subsequent competitors must not be penalized for hits visible on their surface.
+- 4.3.1 Approved rigid (e.g. metal, plastic etc.) targets for use in IPSC Action Air matches are as follows: - 4.3.1.1 IPSC Action Air Poppers, which must be calibrated as specified in Appendix C, are approved rigid targets designed to recognize power. - 4.3.1.2 IPSC Action Air Mini Poppers, which must be calibrated as specified in Appendix C, are approved rigid targets designed to recognize power and are intended to simulate regular sized Poppers placed at greater distances.
+IPSC Action Air Mini Poppers may be included together with full sized IPSC Action Air Poppers in the same stage. - 4.3.1.3 IPSC Action Air Pepper Poppers and Classic Poppers may be included in the same course of fire.
+It is recommended that IPSC poppers which fall forwards be used. - 4.3.1.4 For the sake of consistent time recording of the end of a competitor's attempt at a COF, the use of a rigid Stop Plate, complying with the specifications in Appendix C3, is recommended.
+Stop Plates are subject to sensitivity calibration (see Appendix C1). - 4.3.1.5 Rigid scoring targets and no-shoots must be shot and fall or overturn to respectively count for score or penalty.
+Rigid scoring targets and no-shoots which accidentally turn edge-on or sideways when hit, or which a Range Officer deems have fallen or overturned due to a shot on the apparatus supporting them or for any other accidental reason, will be treated as range equipment failure (see Rule 4.6.1).